|

 right in a sketch.
 You meet one of his portraits and you don't

+forget it.
 What about aspiring artists

 whose fathers, unlike Sigmund Freud, were butchers, bakers,